 6 Things That Make For a Great Service Department

 Imagine you own your own company and you’re about to put in a brand new phone system for the entire building.
 You are completely replacing your existing system that has more than worn out its welcome.
 You’re excited.
-You’re employees are excited.
+Your employees are excited.
 There are so many new features that come with your soon-to-be-installed phone system that will make daily operations so much simpler.
 As if the deal wasn’t sweet enough a local integrator came through with a substantially low bid compared to the competition.
 You couldn’t wait to sign that contract.
 However, amongst all of the excitement you overlooked the post-installation service agreement, much like all clients who are blinded by the lowest bid and shiny bells and whistles of any given project.
 Let me ask you this: What are you going to do when there is an issue with your “oh so perfect system” and you need to make a service call only to be greeted by poor response times, lack of time and effort, unskilled labor and unfulfilled promises?
 Service is often overlooked and really should be researched thoroughly prior to any project to ensure the utmost potential of your system.

 Here are 6 things to look for that make for a quality service department.